-- Respond to the request from the specialist for shared care (in writing or via secure email) if you are unable to take on the prescribing.
+- Respond to the request from the specialist for shared care in writing.
 It is asked that this be undertaken within 14 days of the request being made, where possible. - If accepted, prescribe ongoing treatment as detailed in the specialists request and as per section 5, taking into any account potential drug interactions in section 7. - Adjust the dose of lithium prescribed as advised by the specialist. - Conduct the required monitoring as outlined in section 9.
 Communicate any abnormal results to the specialist. - Manage adverse effects as detailed in section 10 and discuss with specialist team when required. - If toxicity is suspected, withhold lithium and discuss urgently with the specialist.
 Plasma lithium levels should be acquired immediately to aid interpretation and facilitate specialist advice - If plasma lithium levels are above the specified range, check the dose, adherence, and timing of the sample (repeating if necessary).
 Determine whether toxicity is present and discuss with the specialist with an urgency determined by clinical judgement. - Refer the management back to the specialist if the patient becomes or plans to become pregnant. - Stop treatment as advised by the specialist. - Assess for interactions with lithium when starting new medications.